redox-os/website/content/news/this-month-250531.md

 ## Programs

+- (programs) Jeremy Soller fixed the libgif, libwebp, libgcrypt and libgpg-error libraries
+- (programs) Jeremy Soller fixed the libass compilation
-- (programs) Jeremy Soller ported the [PCRE2](https://github.com/PCRE2Project/pcre2) library
+- (programs) Jeremy Soller ported the [PCRE2](https://github.com/PCRE2Project/pcre2) and libtasn1 libraries
 - (programs) Jeremy Soller updated the Pango version to 1.56.3
 - (programs) Jeremy Soller updated the Cairo version to 1.18.4
 - (programs) Jeremy Soller updated the Pixman version to 0.46
 - (programs) Jeremy Soller updated the Fontconfig version to 2.16.0
+- (programs) Jeremy Soller updated the libjpeg to version to 9f
+- (programs) Jeremy Soller updated the libass version to 0.17.3
+- (programs) Jeremy Soller updated the libxslt version to 1.1.43
+- (programs) Jeremy Soller updated the libsoup version to 3.6.5
+- (programs) Jeremy Soller updated the libwebp version to 1.5.0
+- (programs) Jeremy Soller updated the libgif version to 5.2.2
+- (programs) Jeremy Soller updated the libgcrypt version to 1.11.1
+- (programs) Jeremy Soller updated the libgpg-error version to 1.55
-- (programs) Jeremy Soller enabled dynamic linking on libnettle, GnuTLS, libxml2, XZ, libogg, libvorbis, libjpeg, PCRE, libexpat, gdk-pixbuf and jansson
+- (programs) Jeremy Soller enabled dynamic linking on SQLite, curl, libnettle, GnuTLS, libxml2, XZ, libogg, libvorbis, libjpeg, PCRE, libexpat, gdk-pixbuf, libsndfile, libmodplug, libpsl and jansson
 - (programs) Jeremy Soller enabled more features on GStreamer
 - (programs) Jeremy Soller converted the gdk-pixbuf recipe to TOML

 ## Build System Improvements

 - (build-system) Jeremy Soller implemented a Cookbook template for Meson to simplify the recipe configuration
+- (build-system) zinzaguras implemented NixOS support on the Native Build

 ## Documentation Improvements